ControllerPog/BRMM/Assets/Documentation/src.md

 Instructions to install things via `pip` can be found [here](https://pip.pypa.io/en/stable/installation/)

-Once you're done with everything, you should be able to simply open the python script and run the application normally.
+Once you're done with everything, you should be able to simply open BrmmSlim.sln.